 Child custody orders are in place to ensure that the best interests of a child are put first when parents get divorced or are separated.
 However, matters become more complicated when one parent violates the child custody order by not sticking to the agreement that was established by the court.

-Here is some information about violating child custody orders, including what the police can do to help and the legal ramifications of this type of violation.
+Here is some information about violating child custody orders provided by our New York child custody attorney, including what the police can do to help and the legal ramifications of this type of violation.

 What Is a Child Custody Order?